json-schema-form/generator-angular-schema-form-add-on/README.md

 Run `yo angular-schema-form-add-on`

+When yeoman is done, gulp default will minify and start a livereload server for you to test the add-on.

 Under development
 -----------------
 Right now we have support for one starting form type **input**..
 You can also choose **empty** which doesnt give you any example, just all the dependencies you need